lawrips/marimo/readme.md

 ```

 # Features
-Marimo is a framework that hosts your mocha (http://mochajs.org/) tests in a web sockets based framework.
-This enables you to run your tests remotely and get the results over a web socket.
-These results can then be displayed real time in a website, app or any other framework.
+Marimo hosts your mocha (http://mochajs.org/) tests and makes them available to run remotely over a web socket.
+The results can then be displayed real time in a website, app or any other framework.
+Features include:
-* Standard web sockets support
+* Standard web sockets support, accessible via a browser, another node app or any other web socket client
-* Security via TLS
 * Optional token based authentication (handshake over HTTP(S) and initialize over web sockets)
 * Support for Mocha - other test frameworks coming soon
 * Extensible / customizable output via your own reporters